pretis/flexpret/README.md

 Chisel
 --------------------------------------------------------------------------------
-We use the Chisel version 2.2.27 that's located as a JAR file online.
+We use Chisel version 3.1 via sbt.

 To learn more about Chisel, visit their [website](https://chisel.eecs.berkeley.edu/) and particularly their [documentation section](https://chisel.eecs.berkeley.edu/documentation.html).